-Vacant property registration is now unified with rental property registration in a single system.
-All housing units within the City limits of Kansas City, Missouri which are not occupied by the owner must be registered with the City between December 1 and January 31 of each year (see definition below).
+Vacant property registration is required by City ordinance; see 56-582.
+All vacant or foreclosed housing units within the city limits of Kansas City, Missouri which are not occupied by the owner must be registered with the City between December 1 and January 31 of each year (see definition below).
 There is no cost to register property within that time frame, but it must be registered or renewed each year.
 Newly vacant property must be registered within 90 days of the change in status; foreclosed property must be registered within 14 days.
 Vacant property which changes owners or becomes rented must be updated within 30 days.

 You must register online.
 Contact Carla Finch at 816-513-9039 or email@example.com if you have questions, or need assistance with registration.
 If you are not sure if you are registered or not, you may search the online database.